 The latest confrontation, however, is especially unusual: Disney and Warner Bros. are each mounting their own live-action/animation hybrid adaptations of Rudyard Kipling’s seminal collection of stories known as The Jungle Book — specifically, the tale of the young boy Mowgli and his experience being raised by wolves in the jungles of India.

 The Warner Bros. project is titled Jungle Book: Origins for some reason, and will serve as the feature writing debut of Callie Kloves (daughter of Harry Potter screenwriter Steve Kloves), and the feature directorial debut of actor Andy Serkis (The Lord of the Rings trilogy, King Kong, Rise of the Planet of the Apes).
-It is set to open just over a year after the Disney project, on Oct.
-21, 2016.
+It is set to open a year after the Disney project, on Oct.
+6, 2017.

 Other than the slightly different title of the Warner Bros. version, the biggest logistical difference between the two appears to be that Serkis will employ the performance capture techniques he’s pioneered as an actor for many of the animal characters.
 For that film, the actors will provide much of the physical reference for the computer generated animals along with their voices.
 The animals in Favreau’s Jungle Book, by contrast, will be animated separately by the visual effects team — those actors will supply their voices in an audio booth only.